kubeflow/kubeflow/bootstrap/developer_guide.md

 Both are configurable by overridding environment variables used in the Makefile.
 Below are various examples that show how and where these images are built and pushed.

-- use a different gcloud project under gcr.io (may be private).
-Build and push boostrapper-build and bootstrapper images.
+1. Use a different gcloud project than kubeflow-images-public.
 ```sh
 export GCLOUD_PROJECT=mygcloudproject
 make push-builder && make push
 ```

-- add debug symbols to bootstrapper executable /opt/kubeflow/bootstrapper
+2. Build with debug symbols included in the bootstrapper executable
 ```sh
 export GOLANG_GCFLAGS='-gcflags "all=-N -l"'
 make push-builder && make push
 ```

-- debug bootstrapper
+3. Deploy and Debug bootstrapper
 ```sh
 kubectl apply -f bootstrapper.debug.yaml
 kubectl port-forward kubeflow-bootstrapper-0 2345